shenlab-sinai/chip-seq_preprocess/README.md

 	+ Modify the `config.yaml` file, change "pair_end" to "yes".
 	+ Modify the `config.yaml` file, change "input_files" to "\*R1\*.fastq.gz" or "\*R1\*.fastq".
 	+ Make sure the fastq files named as "\*R1\*" and "\*R2\*" pattern.
++ if you want to use cluster:
+	+ Edit '~/.bash_profile' to make sure all paths in $PATH.
+	+ Modify `config.yaml` to fit your demands.
+	+ Change `multithread` in last two line of `pipeline.py` to the threads of your need, generally are the number of your fastq files.

 **Warning:**